JerBouma/FinanceToolkit/CONTRIBUTING.md

 - [Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git)
 - [Collaborating with pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests)

-On every Pull Request, a couple of linters will run (see [here](https://github.com/JerBouma/FinanceDatabase/blob/main/.github/workflows/) as well as categorization and compression linters).
+On every Pull Request, a couple of linters will run (see [here](https://github.com/JerBouma/FinanceToolkit/tree/main/.github/workflows) as well as unit tests for each function in the package.
 The linters check the code and whether it matches specific coding formatting.
-This is entirely irrelevant for the database itself but keeps the code of the related package in check as well as any markdown changes.
-The categorization and compression actions are very relevant for the database as it makes it much easier and faster to read data.
+The tests check whether running the function returns the expected output.
+If any of these fail, the Pull Request can not be merged.

 ## Following the Workflow